Grammy winners 2023: See who won - Local News 8

 By Lisa Respers France, CNN

-While most of the awards are announced during a pre-televised ceremony, the nominees from several categories across musical genres follows below.
+While most of the awards were announced during a pre-televised ceremony, nominees from several top categories across musical genres follows below.
 Winners are indicated in bold.

-The full list of nominees in more than 91 categories can be found here.
+The full list of winners in more than 91 categories can be found here.

 Album of the Year